Lilreposurfer/MORPH-Mtb-Shiny-application/README.md

 ### Installing R on Windows

-Go to the website using [this link](https://cran.r-project.org/bin/windows/base/old/4.3.2/) to install version 4.3.2 for Windows.
-(4.4.0)
+Go to the website using [this link](https://cran.r-project.org/bin/windows/base/) to install version 4.4.0 (the latest version at the moment) for Windows.

-Click on the "R-4.3.2-win.exe" link.
+Click on the "Download R-4.4.0 for Windows" link.
 A download should be started.
 1. Open the downloaded file
 2. Choose English as installation language
 3. Start the setup